Making life easy for internationals living in the Netherlands!

 Even after living here for a number of years, you might need some local assistance due to changes in your personal circumstances.

 Amstel Expats local support packages are ideally suited to help you with such issues and queries.
 READ MORE…

 “Learning Dutch is fun & using Dutch in practice enriches your local life.”

-Unfortunately, many internationals never get round to taking Dutch language lessons and the ones who do often struggle to use Dutch in real life.
-But now a new method is available to you: Boost Your Dutch!
+Many internationals never get round to taking Dutch language lessons and the ones who do often struggle to use Dutch in real life.
+But now, a new method is available to Boost Your Dutch!